nfdi-de/section-int-wg-landscape/charter/README.md

-landscapes relevant for NFDI consortia, developing tools and training materials to support NFDI consortia in internationalization, and to support NFDI Section Internationalization's working groups (and where possible, other sections' working groups) in the execution of internationalization opportunities, such as with the European Open Science Cloud (EOSC).
+landscapes relevant for NFDI consortia, developing tools and training materials to support NFDI consortia in internationalization, and to support NFDI Section Internationalization's working groups (and where possible, other sections' working groups) in the execution of internationalization opportunities, such as, but not limited to, the [European Open Science Cloud (EOSC)](https://eosc.eu).
 These activities fall under two larger goals:

 ### Goal 1